 When it comes to this step of identifying your goals, the key is to stop being vague.
 Stop asking the question, How do I grow my business?
 And start asking a much more specific and measurable question based on the specific and measurable goal you’ve created for yourself.

-“How do I get my business launched with a capsule collection of 5 pieces, an eCommerce website, and a partner collaboration kick-off event by June 2020?”
+“How do I get my business launched with a capsule collection of 5 pieces, an eCommerce website, and a partner collaboration kick-off event by X date?”

 THAT is specific.
 And that, when dissected, is 3 main goals.

-Or how about, “How do I grow my email list to 5000 people, with an open rate of 10% and a click-through rate of 3% by June 2020?”
+Or how about, “How do I grow my email list to 5000 people, with an open rate of 10% and a click-through rate of 3% by X date?”

 Do you see that?
 Do you see how specific and measurable that is compared to “How do I grow my business?”